cakarsubasi/02562_raytracer/journal/src/project.md

 # Bounding Volume Hierarchy

-Introduction, Method, Implementation, Results, Discussion

-## Checklist:
+## 1. Introduction

-[✅] - Write a BVH traversal function in wgsl
-[❌] - Add split info to optimize BVH traversal

-[✅] - Write an O(n^3) BVH constructor in Rust
-[✅] - Write an O(n) BVH constructor in Rust based on the PBR book implementation [❌] - Use SAH or radix tree based upper level BVH constructor [✅] - Parallelize the tree construction
-[❌] - Use Arena allocator to speed up construction

-During this course,
+During this course, TODO

-The implementation of the BVH in this project is based heavily on the Hierarchical Linear BVH (HLBVH) described in the 4th edition of the PBR book.
+The implementation of the BVH in this project is based heavily on the Hierarchical Linear BVH (HLBVH) described in the 4th edition of the PBR book @@PBR:6 .
 Unfortunately, being pressed for time, I was unable to implement anything fancier or implement all of the optimizations described in the PBR book however what is here should still be quite enough.

 First, I will describe the general implementation of the BVH in the project and how it differs from the PBR book.
-Then I will

-TODO
+Then I will go through the implementation in detail where I describe parts of the code.
+Afterwards, I will provide with some performance metrics for the BVH both in terms of build times as well as traversal times before concluding with a discussion on what I have learned during this project.

+In addition to the HLBVH, I also implemented another BVH based on the naive \\(O(n^3)\\) optimal split algorithm.
+This was mainly done as a warmup and a way to quickly check the correctness of the traversal algorithm.
+The implementation of that BVH will not be described in this report.
+There is also no point in discussing performance relating to it as any BVH of a mesh with more than a few hundred triangle takes an eternity to build.

 ## 2. Methodology